earlylalo/E-com/README.md

 Note:
   Commit messages should always have a valuable meaning to easily understand the changes commited in the repository.
   Always use the "git pull" command before editing, because it will download all the changes made by other teamates.
+  Commit the changes to the "Experimental" branch first, because the "main" branch serves as the original copy.
+  If the website is finished, then it is time to merge it to the "main" branch

 - git pull
 - git commit -a -m "Message here.."
 - git push